 Tom Beyer is Platform Services Director at Sheridan PubFactory.
 He is responsible for the evolution of the PubFactory hosting platform and has been involved in the design and construction of scholarly publishing platforms since the late 90s.

-Matteo Cantiello joined the foundation in 2017 as associate research scientist at the Center for Computational Astrophysics.
-His work focuses on the life and death of single and binary stars.
+Matteo Cantiello is an Associate Research Scientist at the Center for Computational Astrophysics (Flatiron Institute, NYC) and a Visiting Associate Research Scholar in the Department of Astrophysical Sciences at Princeton University.
+His work focuses on the life and death of stars.
 He uses a variety of computational and observational tools, including 1D stellar evolution, 3D magneto-hydrodynamics calculations of stellar interiors, the study and observation of wave propagation inside stars (asteroseismology), the observations of stellar populations, stellar explosions and the gravitational wave emission from the mergers of compact stellar remnants.
-Prior to joining the foundation, Cantiello was a specialist in astrophysics at the Kavli Institute for Theoretical Physics at the University of California, Santa Barbara, and an Argelander Fellow at Bonn University.
-He holds a Ph.D. in theoretical astrophysics from Utrecht University, and a M.Sc. in theoretical physics from the University of Pisa.
+Matteo is passionate about openness and reproducibility in scientific research, and the evolution of software tools for scientific discovery and communication.
+Prior to moving to New York, Cantiello was a specialist in astrophysics at the Kavli Institute for Theoretical Physics at the University of California, Santa Barbara, and an Argelander Fellow at Bonn University.
+He holds a Ph.D. in theoretical astrophysics from Utrecht University, and a M.Sc. in theoretical physics from the University of Pisa. https://www.stellarphysics.org/

 Lettie Conrad, in her more than 15 years of publishing experience, has led user-centered web and mobile product development, delivering product design, research, and analysis that enables evidence-based digital product management.
 Dedicated to optimizing the researcher experience with digital scholarly resources, Lettie has established her expertise in content discoverability and accessibility.
 She is currently a publishing and product development consultant working with a portfolio of global clients.
 Lettie serves as North American Editor for Learned Publishing a chef for SSP’s Scholarly Kitchen, and a part-time information science doctoral student in a remote program at Queensland University of Technology via San Jose State’s iSchool.
 Read more about Lettie on LinkedIn, ORCID or Twitter.